stormpath/stormpath-rails/docs/authentication.rst

 authorization and security, this strategy should be used.
 In this situation the developer does a one-time exchange of their API Keys for an Access Token.
 This Access Token is time limited and must be periodically refreshed.
-This adds a layer of security, at the cost of being less simple than HTTP Basic Authentication.
+This adds a layer of security, at the cost of being more complex than HTTP Basic Authentication.

 If you're not sure which strategy to use, it's best to start with HTTP Basic